Missouri Valley Room Genealogical Resources

 With the explosion of the Internet in the 1990s, many pieces of those puzzles that took years to track down can now be located on numerous Web sites.
 Check out our extensive list of links on our Genealogy Resources on the Internet guide.

-- Ask a MVSC librarian for a Genealogy Starter Kit
+- Take a look at MVSC's Genealogy Starter Kit

 - Check out a how-to-book: